Monday Night Football: Scheduling problems

 To avoid unfairness due to a Monday Night Football game where, just before the first playoff game, a team may have five days off and others six, and also to allow the league to have games with mutual playoff implications played at the same time, most games during the final week of the regular season are played on Sunday.
 Consequently, there is no Monday night game that week.
 From 2003 to 2005, one game was played on Thursday and another on Monday under the Monday Night Football banner.
 Starting in 2006, when the series moved to cable, two games are played on the opening Monday night to capitalize on fan interest during "NFL Kickoff weekend".

 Before 2023, the MNF schedule was set during each Spring before the regular season, which could not be changed.
 Thus, the league and network cannot guarantee that each late-season MNF matchup would have any significance or would be highly anticipated.
 The problem of having a national spotlight game which during the season's most critical weeks late in the year probably would not show the most important game of the week was long known by the league and network.
 As a result of this, the NFL wished to move the "Game of the Week" idea to Sunday nights to make flex scheduling possible, and they had long stated that it was only interested in having flex scheduling on Sundays, and not Mondays since it is easier logistically on relatively short notice to move kickoff times by hours instead of days.
 This became one of the major factors leading to the 2006 end of MNF on ABC, and NBC instead agreeing to air the "Game of the Week" with flex scheduling on Sunday Night Football.
 The NFL finally agreed to expand flex scheduling to MNF beginning in the 2023 season.
 That same season, in Week 15, the originally scheduled game between the Kansas City Chiefs and New England Patriots became the first game to be flexed out of the MNF spot; it was replaced with a matchup between the Philadelphia Eagles and the Seattle Seahawks.
-2023 was also the first NFL season New Year's Day fell on a Monday in the penultimate week of the regular season, consequently to avoid a conflict with the College Football Playoff there were no Monday games scheduled for the final two weeks of the regular season.
+It was also the first NFL season New Year's Day fell on a Monday in the penultimate week of the regular season, consequently to avoid a conflict with the College Football Playoff there were no Monday games scheduled for the final two weeks of the regular season.

 Franchises with the most appearances

-The franchise with the most Monday night appearances is the Dallas Cowboys, with 85.
-The Pittsburgh Steelers secured the all-time lead with most wins on November 28, 2022, at 52.
+The franchise with the most Monday night appearances is the Dallas Cowboys, with 93.
+The Pittsburgh Steelers secured the all-time lead with most wins on November 28, 2022, at 58.